NveCorporation/Blinky-AngleSensor-Demo-Kit-Software/README.md

 The program uses ~5 Kbytes out of 8 Kbytes of flash (5.4 Kbytes are available with an Arduino bootloader).

+A live demonstration is available on www.nve.com/videos.php or www.YouTube.com/NveCorporation .

 For more information on the demo kit or to order online, visit: https://www.nve.com/webstore/catalog/product_info.php?cPath=27_29&products_id=677